+The amendments have no impact on the Company's financial position, performance or disclosures.
 The company has not elected to early adopt any other new or amended Standards or Interpretations that are issued but not yet effective (refer Note 1(v)).